How to exercise your Governance Rights as Q Token Holder

-After connecting Your HQ with MetaMask, go to the Q Vault area.
-You will see your active parameters Q vault balance and Q address balance.
-In Q Vault balance you can see your Q balance on the platform, and in Q address balance you see the display of your Q balance on the address (wallet) in MetaMask.
-Observe also that your voting weight is zero if you use the Q vault for the first time.
+After connecting Your HQ with MetaMask, go to the Q Vault page.
+In Q Vault Balance you can see your Q balance on the platform, and in Q Address Balance you see the display of your Q balance on the address (wallet) in MetaMask.

-To replenish your Q vault balance check the manage balance sub-tab.
-Lookout for the Transfer into Q Vault input field, enter your desired amount of Q to transfer, and click on Transfer.
-When withdrawing funds back to your MetaMask Wallet, do the same operation in the line Withdraw from Q Vault.
+To replenish your Q vault balance check the Transfer block.
+Enter your desired amount of Q to transfer, and click on Transfer.
+When withdrawing funds back to your MetaMask Wallet, do the same operation in the block Withdraw.

 Locking Funds for Voting

 Now with Q on the platform, you need to lock the number of tokens that you plan to vote with.
 In other words, the number of locked tokens will set your voting weight.
 This strategy prevents double-vote scenarios.

 Go to Governance page and click on Voting Power button.
 In the Lock Q for Voting block click Manage locked amount button and enter the number of coins to be locked.

 If you already have a locked balance, you can increase the number of locked coins, or reduce the amount to get back control over the Q. Note that in order to participate in proposals, your funds will always be locked until the proposal voting phase is over.